-Recent research on soybeans and Austrian winter peas in the Texas South Plains has shown much higher nodulation is achieved when the same seed-applied inoculants are sprayed in-furrow, which is the customary and preferred means of applying inoculant in peanut production.
-Thus, some farmers have the inoculation equipment on their planters to do the same for black-eyed peas.
-I encourage you to consider this.
-Or lease a planter from a peanut farmer that has in-furrow application equipment.
-Previous observations on black-eyed peas and inoculants have been only for seedbox powder materials (much lower bacterial counts), which have been inconsistent if unsuccessful in increasing nodulation let alone yield.
+Past research on soybeans and Austrian winter peas in west Texas showed higher nodulation is achieved when the same seed-applied liquid inoculants are sprayed in-furrow.
+This is the preferred means of applying inoculant in peanut production.
+Some farmers have the inoculation equipment on their planters to do the same for black-eyed peas.
+Please consider this.
+Or lease a planter from a peanut farmer with in-furrow application equipment.
+Previous observations on black-eyed peas and inoculants were only for seedbox powder materials (much lower bacterial counts).
+These have been inconsistent if unsuccessful in increasing nodulation let alone yield.
 In-furrow liquid product costs run about \$8-10/acre.
-If seedbox powders are your only option, then consider a sterile peat inoculant with a sticker already in the inoculant, which has higher bacterial counts and adheres to the seed better than conventional seedbox powder inoculants.
-Wetting the seed will improve sticking of the inoculant, but this may be impractical for BEP seeding rates if you are planting very many acres.
+If seedbox powders are your only option, then consider a sterile peat inoculant (with a sticker already in the inoculant), which has higher bacterial counts.
+It will also adhere to the seed better than conventional seedbox powder inoculants.
+Wetting the seed will improve sticking of the inoculant.
+This may be impractical for BEP seeding rates if you are planting very many acres.

 Pinto bean.
-One current contract is noted above.
-Pintos are very susceptible to heat above 93°F during flowering and ideally should be planted by late April or after late June to minimize the heat.
-(Superior Bean prefers later planting, but plant by July 4 in the NW South Plains, July 10 in the central South Plains, and by July 15 in the lower South Plains.)
+One possible contract is noted above.
+Pintos are susceptible to heat above 93°F during flowering and ideally should be planted by late April or after late June to minimize the heat.
+(One company prefers later planting, but plant by July 4 in the NW South Plains, July 10 in the central South Plains, and by July 15 in the lower South Plains.)
 Know in advance if the variety you are planting can be direct cut.
 Limited information on pinto bean production in Texas view the statewide Extension pinto bean guide at http://aggie-horticulture.tamu.edu/vegetable/files/2011/10/pintobean.pdf

 Other peas and beans-Purple hulls, pinkeyes, crowder, mung, black, etc. In addition, some of the above contractors, especially C.T.
 Smith/Peas Inc. and New Deal Grain sometimes have limited contracts available on several other types of beans (including black and mung), peas, and small-acre seed blocks including crowder peas, pinkeyes, purplehulls, creams, etc. Superior Bean is testing mung beans and garbanzo beans (chickpeas).
 C.K.
 Nickels has recently contracted black beans.
 Call for current contract availability and price.
 Acreage is limited but many of these crops will readily fit a short-season window.
 Be sure to ascertain if there are any planting restrictions after certain herbicides or other chemicals such as Temik applied to cotton.
-For any other legume bean, there may be Rhizobium inoculants available you can use with each crop (contact Trostle for help finding them; likely from BASF or Verdesian).
+For any other legume bean, there may be Rhizobium inoculants available you can use with each crop (contact Trostle for help finding them; likely from BASF, Novozymes and especially Verdesian and Visjon Biologics).
+If a liquid form (for in-furrow spray or applied to seed) or granular product is available, AgriLife Extension recommends those type of products over seedbox powder.